apache/qpid-dispatch/tools/mercury/README.md

 2. You can directly provide all the paths.
 This second option is meant for situations where your installation is different somehow from what Mercury expects.

-To define a version with roots, use the 'version\_roots' command something like this:  (Here I am defining two different versions.)
+To define a version with roots, use the 'version\_roots' command something like this:  (Here we define two different versions.)

     version_roots name latest dispatch /home/mick/latest/install/dispatch proton /home/mick/latest/install/proton